-UN Global Compact, the largest corporate social responsibility initiative on a truly global scale that determines the ten principles that span Human and Working Rights, Environmental Protection and Anti-corruption Mechanisms. Águas de Portugal is a signatory of the United Nations Global Compact and incorporates this commitment into its strategies and business policies that fully respect the principles of the Global Pact.
+UN Global Compact, the largest corporate social responsibility initiative on a truly global scale that determines the ten principles that span Human and Working Rights, Environmental Protection and Anti-corruption Mechanisms.
+All Águas de Portugal Group companies are signatories of the United Nations Global Compact and incorporates this commitment into its strategies and business policies that fully respect the principles of the Global Pact.
 Please click here for further information.

 National Target for Gender Equality, a UN Global Compact Network Portugal initiative under the auspices of the Target Gender Equality program, reiterating the objective of promoting equality in treatment and opportunity and the balanced participation of the genders in professional activities.
 The AdP Group stands among the eight Portuguese flagship companies that lead the objective of obtaining 40% of women in decision-making roles by 2030.